-In terms of the representation of palo de rosa, we have no data on its genetic variability.
+In terms of the representation of the palo de rosa, we have no data on its genetic variability.
 Although the species occurs in a wide range of habitats and environmental conditions, it has a fragmented distribution, scattered (sporadic) flowering events, and a low recruitment rate.
-Thus, little or no genetic exchange is thought to occur between extant subpopulations, likely resulting in outbreeding depression, which may explain the lack of effective reproduction and recruitment (Frankham et al. 2011, p.
+Thus, little or no genetic exchange is thought to occur between extant subpopulations likely resulting in outbreeding depression, which may explain the lack of effective reproduction and recruitment (Frankham et al. 2011, p.
 466).
 The low recruitment rate results in little transfer of genetic variability into future generations, limits the expansion of the species outside its current locations, and limits its ability to adapt to changing environmental conditions.
-For example, the loss or reduction of connectivity between subpopulations in areas like Arecibo-Vega Baja, Dorado, La Virgencita, Mogotes de Nevares, and San Juan-Fajardo can be detrimental to the long-term viability of the species as it affects cross-pollination and, therefore, gene flow.
+For example, the loss or reduction of connectivity between subpopulations in areas like Arecibo-Vega Baja, Dorado, La Virgencita, Mogotes de Nevares, and

+San Juan-Fajardo can be detrimental to the long-term viability of the species as it affects cross-pollination and, therefore, gene flow.
 In fact, the only populations that occur entirely within native forest areas managed for conservation are GCF and SCF.
 This continued protected habitat provides for an effective cross-pollination (gene flow) that can secure the long-term viability of the species.
-However, the overall representation of palo de rosa is reduced, as the GCF and SCF populations are restricted to the southern coast and the genetic representation of palo de rosa in the northern karst area, a different ecological environment, is vulnerable because that habitat is threatened by destruction or modification.
+However, the overall representation of the palo de rosa is reduced as the GCF and SCF populations are restricted to the southern coast, and the genetic representation of the palo de rosa in the northern karst area, a different ecological environment, is vulnerable because that habitat is threatened by destruction or modification.

-Determination of Palo de Rosa's Status
+Determination of Status

 Section 4 of the Act (16 U.S.C.
-1533), and its implementing regulations (50 CFR part 424) set forth the procedures for determining whether a species meets the definition of "endangered species" or "threatened species."
-The Act defines an "endangered species" as a species that is in danger of extinction throughout all or a significant portion of its range, and a "threatened species" as a species that is likely to become an endangered within the foreseeable future throughout all or a significant portion of its range.
-For a more detailed discussion on the factors considered when determining whether a species meets the definition of an "endangered species" or a "threatened species" and our analysis on how we determine the foreseeable future in making these decisions, please see Regulatory and Analytical Framework, above.
+1533) and its implementing regulations (50 CFR part 424) set forth the procedures for determining whether a species meets the definition of an endangered species or threatened species.
+The Act defines an endangered species as a species that is "in danger of extinction throughout all or a significant portion of its range" and a threatened species as a species that is "likely to become an endangered within the foreseeable future throughout all or a significant portion of its range."
+The Act requires that we determine whether a species meets the definition of endangered species or threatened species based on one or more of the following factors: (A) The present or threatened destruction, modification, or curtailment of its habitat or range; (B) Overutilization for commercial, recreational, scientific, or educational purposes; (C) Disease or predation; (D) The inadequacy of existing regulatory mechanisms; or (E) Other natural or manmade factors affecting its continued existence.